chiefbiiko/inf-keys/readme.md

 ***

 A seedable random byte generator.
+The algorithms available are **not cryptographically secure**!

 ***